johnnovak/RML-Amiga/website/docs/manual/introduction.md

 Authentic CRT monitor emulation
-: Pixel art drawn and intended to be viewed on 15 kHz Commodore CRT monitors looks outright broken on modern flat screen with the pixels displayed as razor-sharp little rectangles.
+: Pixel art drawn and intended to be viewed on 15 kHz Commodore CRT monitors looks outright broken on modern flat screens with the pixels displayed as razor-sharp little rectangles.
 A CRT shader setup is included that authentically recreates the look of PAL and NTSC Commodore monitors people typically used their Amigas with.
+All monitor resolutions from 1080p to 5K and beyond are supported.

 PAL/NTSC & aspect ratio correctness
-: All games are correctly set up for PAL or NTSC, including the getting aspect ratio right while prioritising developer intent.
+: All games are correctly set up for PAL or NTSC, including getting the aspect ratio right while prioritising developer intent.
 No more playing American releases with squashed graphics and 20% slower music or gameplay!
-Moreover, PAL games that assume "NTSC stretch" are correctly set up, too (these are typically Atari ST ports and some European multi-platform releases).
+Moreover, PAL games that assume "NTSC stretch" are correctly set up, too (these are typically Atari ST ports and European multi-platform releases).

 Quality-of-life save states
-: Some games subject you to a manual-based protection check at startup or have an unskippable intro sequence, or might take a really long time to load from floppies.
+: Some games subject you to a manual-based protection check at the start, have an unskippable intro sequence, or might take a really long time to load from floppies.
 For these games, the collection provides save states taken right after the protection check or the intro as a quality-of-life